 The FARE Vision Awards recognize individuals and entities who work to make the vision of a safer world for people with food allergies a reality, and who support FARE in its mission to improve the quality of life and the health of individuals with food allergies, and to provide them hope through the promise of new treatments.

-Our 2016 award winners have gone above and beyond in their efforts to support the food allergy community, and they are true leaders in making a difference for everyone who is living with food allergies.
-The third annual FARE Vision Awards were presented May 14 at the FARE National Food Allergy Conference in Orlando.
+Our 2017 award winners have gone above and beyond in their efforts to support the food allergy community, and they are true leaders in making a difference for everyone who is living with food allergies.
+On April 29 at the FARE National Food Allergy Conference in San Antonio, we were delighted to present the fourth annual FARE Vision Awards.
 This year’s recipients are:

 Outstanding Achievement in Community Engagement

-Presented to an individual or group of individuals who have gone above and beyond to advance FARE’s impact at the community level through a sustained commitment to fundraising, advocacy and education.
+Presented to an individual who has gone above and beyond to advance FARE’s impact at the community level through a sustained commitment to fundraising, advocacy and education.

 Teen Achievement Award